dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 The `RunAsEmulator` API configures an Azure Cosmos DB resource to be emulated using the Azure Cosmos DB emulator with the NoSQL API.

-### .NET Aspire Azure hosting libraries
+### .NET Aspire Azure hosting integrations

-If you're using Azure resources in your app host, you're using one or more of the [.NET Aspire Azure hosting libraries](../../fundamentals/integrations-overview.md#azure-hosting-libraries).
+If you're using Azure resources in your app host, you're using one or more of the .NET Aspire Azure hosting integrations.
 These hosting libraries provide extension methods to the `IDistributedApplicationBuilder` interface to add Azure resources to your app host.

-### Azure provisioning libraries
+### Azure provisioning integrations

 The following Azure provisioning libraries are available: